rvalavi/GEB-2021-0553/README.md

 ## Run the docker container

+After the image is created, you need to run a container to get access to the app and packages.
+The docker container is a live instance of the image and you can use and even make change to it.
+This however will not changes the image.
+Use the following command to run a container.
+This code has several components:
+`--name`: name of the container
+`-p`: port in which container is connected.
+We use this to connect to rstudio `-e USER` and `-e PASSWORD`: user and password for the rstudio server `-v`: mapping a directory in the local system to a directory in the container.
+This will allow us to save the generated files and code in local drive and access the code and data inside the disk
+`-d`: run the container in the background `rvalavi:4.0`: name and tag of the docker image

 ```bash
 docker run --name rstudio -p 8787:8787 -e PASSWORD=123 -e USER=user -v /home/rvalavi/testproj:project -d rvalavi:4.0